 Please know that he will find solace, and a little piece of mind.

-So keep those card and letters coming, to the warrior who is far away.
+So keep those cards and letters coming, to the warrior who is far away.

 For it gives him the strength and courage, to return to you someday.